garyGitgit/garyGitgit.github.io/_projects/(16) sw infra.md

 <br/>
 <h4> Description </h4>
  <p>
-This project has been motivated <b>to monitor Oracle DB, MongoDB and server </b>.
-Metrics has been collected with metrics collecter, and Prometheus and Grafana have been used to monitor and visualize data.
+The goal of this project was <b>to monitor Oracle DB, MongoDB and server </b>.
+Metrics were collected with metrics collecter, and Prometheus and Grafana were used to monitor and visualize data.
 </p>

 <h4>Skills</h4>
 <div>
     <div class="chip lang">Python</div>
+    <div class="chip lang">Go</div>
     <div class="chip tools">Prometheus</div>
     <div class="chip tools">Grafana</div>
 </div>